gavv/signal-estimator/README.md

   computed as the time interval beginning when the first audio *frame* of the impulse was sent to the output ring buffer, and ending when the first frame of the impulse was received from the input ring buffer

-* `hw` - an estimation of hardware latency, excluding ALSA ring buffer
+* `hw` - an estimation of hardware latency, excluding ALSA ring buffer and ADC/DAC

-  computed as the time interval beginning when the first audio *sample* of the impulse was sent from ring buffer to the hardware, and ending when the first sample of the strike was received from the hardware and placed to ring buffer
+  computed as the time interval beginning when the first audio *sample* of the impulse was sent from ring buffer to the hardware, and ending when the first sample of the impulse was received from the hardware and placed to ring buffer

 * `hw_avg5` - moving average of last 5 `hw` values

-`sw+hw` latency is affected by the `--latency` and `--periods` parameters, which defines the layout of ALSA ring buffer.
-You may need to select a higher latency if you're experiencing underruns or overruns.
+`sw+hw` latency is affected by ring buffer settings like `--out-latency` and `--out-periods`.

-`hw` latency, on the other hand, should not be affected by it and should depend only on your hardware and the way how the signal is looped back from output to input (e.g. if it's going by air, the distance will make a difference).
+`hw` latency, on the other hand, should not be affected by ring buffer and should depend only on your hardware and the way how the signal is looped back from output to input (e.g. if it's going by air, the distance will make a difference).

+`hw` latency always excludes (variable) ring buffer delay, but whether it excludes (constant) ADC/DAC delay depends on the sound card driver.
+For drivers capable of reporting ADC/DAC delay, it is excluded.

-If you're having troubles, you may also need to configure signal volume, or impulse and step generation and detection parameters.
+If you observe underruns or overruns, you may need to increase ALSA period size or count, depending on your hardware.
+Depending on environment, you may also need to configure signal gain, and impulse interval and threshold.

 Measuring losses
 ----------------

-In the loss estimation mode, the tool generates continuous beep and counts for glitches and gaps in the received signal.
+In the loss estimation mode, the tool generates continuous harmonic and counts for glitches and gaps in the received signal.

 ```
-$ sudo signal-estimator -vv -m losses -o hw:0 -i hw:0 -d 5
+$ sudo signal-estimator -vv -m losses -o hw:0 -i hw:0
-opening alsa writer for device hw:0
+[II] opening alsa writer for device hw:0
-suggested_latency: 8000 us
+[DD] requested_latency: 8000 us
-suggested_buffer_size: 384 samples
+[DD] requested_buffer_size: 384 samples
-selected_buffer_time: 8000 us
+[DD] selected_buffer_time: 8000 us
-selected_buffer_size: 384 samples
+[DD] selected_buffer_size: 384 samples
-selected_period_time: 4000 us
+[DD] selected_period_time: 4000 us
-selected_period_size: 192 samples
+[DD] selected_period_size: 192 samples
+[DD] selected_channel_count: 2
-opening alsa reader for device hw:0
+[II] opening alsa reader for device hw:0
-suggested_latency: 8000 us
+[DD] requested_latency: 8000 us
-suggested_buffer_size: 384 samples
+[DD] requested_buffer_size: 384 samples
-selected_buffer_time: 8000 us
+[DD] selected_buffer_time: 8000 us
-selected_buffer_size: 384 samples
+[DD] selected_buffer_size: 384 samples
-selected_period_time: 4000 us
+[DD] selected_period_time: 4000 us
-selected_period_size: 192 samples
+[DD] selected_period_size: 192 samples
+[DD] selected_channel_count: 2
+[II] starting measurement
-successfully enabled real-time scheduling policy
+[DD] successfully enabled real-time scheduling policy
-successfully enabled real-time scheduling policy
+[DD] successfully enabled real-time scheduling policy
 losses:  rate   0.0/sec  rate_avg5   0.0/sec  ratio   0.00%
 losses:  rate   6.0/sec  rate_avg5   3.0/sec  ratio   0.26%
 losses:  rate   3.0/sec  rate_avg5   3.0/sec  ratio   0.20%